 The injuries employees sustain at work vary greatly depending on where they work, what type of work they’re doing, and how maintained their environment is.
 While employees in many industries file workers’ compensation claims, it’s important to recognize certain job industries that pose higher risks of injury than others.
 Those industries include:

 - Healthcare.
 Healthcare professionals often face injuries such as repetitive stress, overexertion, sprains, infections, and even head injuries.
 Demanding workloads and issues with patients often result in injuries.
 They could also suffer from slip and fall injuries from hazardous work environments.

 - Manufacturing.
 Most injuries in the manufacturing field are strains or sprains; however, more severe injuries can occur while working with large equipment and standing for long hours.

 - Finance and Insurance.
 While the world of finance may seem like an unsuspecting industry for injuries, it was the only industry to see a rise in workers’ compensation claims in 2016.
-Many of these claims were for repetitive stress injuries like carpal tunnel.
+Many of these were for repetitive stress injuries like carpal tunnel.

 - Retail Trade.
-Musculoskeletal disorders like sprains, back pain, soreness and carpal tunnel are a risk for retail employees.
+Musculoskeletal disorders like sprains, back pain, soreness, and carpal tunnel are a risk for retail employees.
 The strain the work puts on their bodies is underestimated.

 - Wholesale Trade.
 Wholesale and retail trade account for approximately 13 percent of the workforce.
 The wholesale trade sees a disproportionate number of injuries, given the size of the workforce.
-Just in 2016, 19 percent of the wholesale trade laborers filed for workers’ comp.
+Just in 2016, 19 percent of the wholesale trade laborers filed for workman’s comp.
 These injuries were related to musculoskeletal disorders, slips, trips, and falls, and motor vehicle-related injuries.

 As a result of accidents in the industries mentioned above, the following injuries are common and often covered by workmen’s comp benefits: